Ancient East Escape

 Which parts of Ireland encompasses the ancient east?
 Dublin, Carlow, Cavan, Kilkenny, Kildare, Laois, Longford, Louth, Meath, Monaghan, Offaly, Westmeath, Meath, Waterford and Wicklow.
 The Ancient East offers an immense selection of Irish hotels and guesthouses.

-For a shorter break start in Waterford, move on to Kilkenny, Carlow, Westmeath and finish at Cavan.
+For a shorter break the Ancient East, start in Waterford, move on to Kilkenny, Carlow, Westmeath and finish at Cavan.

 Did you know that Athlone is the centre of Ireland?
 Primarily an army town, there are lots of Irish hotels to choose from.
-Another interesting fact is that Irelands oldest bar, Sean’s Bar is in Athlone and has been visited by many an international celebrities and they have the pictures to prove it!
-The cruise on the Shannon is a must do on a sunny day for all the family and age groups.
+Another interesting fact is that Ireland's oldest bar, Sean’s Bar is in Athlone and has been visited by many international celebrities and they have the pictures to prove it!
+The cruise on the Shannon is a must-do on a sunny day for all the family and age groups.
 Cruises go every two hours and start near Sean’s bar and take about an hour.

 Keen golfers won’t be disappointed with the selection of Irish Hotels and golf courses in Cavan such as Farnham Estate, Cavan Golf Club, Virginia, or Belturbet.
-There is an selection of Irish Hotel and Guesthouse options to be found in Cavan all supplying a great Irish Breakfast to feed the hard working golfer.
+There is a selection of Irish Hotel and Guesthouse options to be found in Cavan all supplying a great Irish Breakfast to feed the hard-working golfer.
 There are also beautiful views of the lakes and walks in the forests and relaxing spas.
 Cavan Genealogy is located not far from the town centre and can help you to trace your family roots in Cavan.
-There are thousands of records available all sourced by Dr. Jane Lyons.
+There are thousands of records available all sourced by Dr Jane Lyons.